Christmas

 funny accent that likes to kick a football about with them.

-It hadn’t been such a bad couple of
+It hadn’t been such a bad couple of weeks, The Doctor reluctantly

-weeks, The Doctor reluctantly admitted.
-Domestic wasn’t so bad when
+admitted.
+Domestic wasn’t so bad when it was on his own terms.
+Rose

-it was on his own terms.
-Rose stayed up late every night watching cheesy
+stayed up late every night watching cheesy movies and drinking cheap wine

-movies and drinking cheap wine with her mum.
-But at bedtime she always
+with her mum.
+But at bedtime she always kissed Jackie goodnight and came

-kissed Jackie goodnight and came down to the TARDIS, where she slept on
+down to the TARDIS, where she slept on the cabin bed with the console’s

 The Doctor rarely slept.
-He renewed his body
+He renewed his body with periods of deep, slow

-with periods of deep, slow meditation.
-For much of the long night when
+meditation.
+For much of the long nights when she was asleep he sat up

-she was asleep he sat up on top of the flats looking out over London and
+on top of the flats looking out over London and letting his mind drift

-consciousnesses of the city.
-It was something he used to do a lot when
+among the sleeping consciousnesses of the city.
+It was something he used

-he was a young Time Lord and had spent some time in London in the 19th
+to do a lot when he was a young Time Lord and had spent some time in Victorian

-century.
+London.
 He didn’t read minds.
 Rather he read the emotions of the

 people as they slept or lay awake, excited, worried, aroused, sleepy,

-one human in particular.
+and one Human in particular.

-That particular human, his Rose, was still
+That particular Human, his Rose, was still sleeping when he slipped in

-sleeping when he slipped in after spending the night up on the roof.
-He
+after spending the night up on the roof.
+He went to check on her and,

-went to check on her and, knowing that she was asleep he dared to kiss
+knowing that she was asleep he dared to kiss her on the lips in the slow,

-her on the lips in the slow, lingering way he rarely did when they were
+lingering way he rarely did when they were both awake.

 “You’re so cold.”
 He was shocked when she stirred in